 The Class 1, Div 1 Certification

-A sensor that is designed for environments, or locations, where flammable vapors are continuously present are designated with a CSA Class 1, Div 1 certification.
+A sensor is designated with a CSA Class 1, Div 1 certification if the sensor is designed for environments or locations where flammable vapors are continuously present.
 Of course, this certification comes only after thorough and rigorous testing.
 This is something we do a lot of at APG.

-It may be obvious, by now, that the designation is quite important.
-It is simply a matter of safety to use an appropriately marked sensor for a hazardous location.
+The designation is quite important.
+It’s simply a matter of safety to use an appropriately marked sensor for a hazardous location.
 Failing to do so can result in a fatal disaster, severe damage to both facilities and resources, and bring about legal ramifications.

-Check out our previous posts on hazardous location protection methods to brush up on intrinsic safety and explosion proof.
-Wiring is also an important part of the protection method.
+There are other hazardous location protection methods to brush up on, such as intrinsic safety wiring and explosion proof housing.
+Wiring and housing are an important part of the protection method.
 For intrinsically safe devices, the appropriate barrier or isolator is required for installation.
 For explosion proof, sealed conduit is used to insulate wiring from the hazard.

 Let us know if you have any questions about CSA classification terminology for level and pressure sensors, or Class 1, Division 1 locations specifically.
-You can use the Contact Us page, our live chat, or the telephone at 877-373-5940.
+You can use the Contact Us page to reach out to a friendly specialist who will help you today.